 U.S. Embassy BSB’s Small Grants Program

-Applications are accepted on a rolling basis for small grants of up to a maximum of B$12, 000.
+Applications are accepted on a rolling basis for small grants of up to a maximum of B$30,000.
 Grants are to be implemented in Brunei Darussalam over an implementation period of one to two years.
 Proposals are evaluated at intervals throughout the calendar year, and the next submission deadline is April 30, 2021.
 Interested Organizations are encouraged to submit proposals in one of the following priority themes:

-- Culture and Arts – initiatives that support culture with a direct connection to the United States, including arts and performance.
+- Culture and Arts – Projects that support culture with a direct connection to the United States, including arts and performances

 The applicant organization should have a demonstrated ability to manage and implement donor-funded projects with adequately functional management systems.